'We won't let them cause anarchy here': Marae staff pushed, threatened by protesters

+Staff at the marae protesters tried to access to after being moved on from Parliament say they have been pushed and threatened.

-Protesters who have repeatedly tried to gain access to Lower Hutt's Wainuiōmata Marae have been told they are not welcome.
+Yesterday, they arrived at Lower Hutt's Wainuiōmata Marae - which is also a vaccination centre - and have repeatedly tried to gain access since but have been told they are not welcome.

+Police officers have been seen there this morning.
+By 11.30am there were no protesters present but members of the public providing food and water to protesters remained.

+About 40 locals were there fiercely defending the area.
+Sign read: "No camping.
+Move on!", "protectors not protesters" and "protesters not welcome.
+We are protecting our whenua".

-Tina Olsen-Ratana, the Kokiri Marae general manager, was at the Wainuiōmata Marae on Friday and told the Herald that protesters will not be allowed in – despite repeated attempts by them to gain access.
+Tina Olsen-Ratana, the Kokiri Marae general manager, was at the Wainuiōmata Marae today and told the Herald the protesters will not be allowed in.

 "We are a vaccination centre so we decided we weren't going to let them come on, they weren't welcome - we wouldn't let them cause the anarchy they caused at Parliament."